Electric Car Insurance in Canada

 Coverage for Non-Owned Automobiles: transfers your coverage to other vehicles in your care (e.g., a rental car)

-What are the cheapest Electric Vehicles to Insure?
+What are the cheapest Electric Vehicles in Canada to Insure?

-These are some of most reasonably priced electric vehicles, which could potentially keep your insurance premium lower.
+These are some of the most reasonably priced electric vehicles in Canada, which could potentially keep your insurance premium lower.

 - Kia Soul EV

 - Nissan Leaf